KeenanGanesh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	* Hidden files should be listed
 	* One file name per line
 	* The listing should end with a new line
 	* You are not allowed to use basename, grep, egrep, fgrep or rgrep
+> 24. Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories
+	* Hidden files should be listed
+	* Only regular files (not directories) should be listed
+	* The names of the files should be displayed without their extensions
+	* The files should be sorted by byte values, but case-insensitive
+	* One file name per line
+	* The listing should end with a new line
+	* You are not allowed to use basename, grep, egrep, fgrep or rgrep